larytet/MyPerfectThings/prior-art.md

-*Using a rnage of TCP ports to exchange information between a WEB page and locally running service*
+*Use a range of TCP ports to exchange information between a WEB page and locally running service*

 A dynamically generated WEB page encodes information using a range of IP addresses and IP ports.
 The local IP addresses is from the "localhost"
 "localhost" range of addresses 127.0.0.0/24.
 The WEB page executes AJAX calls to the local IP addresses in a specific order or